triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 all from the [command line](#cli).

-> [!WARNING]
-> ##### LATEST RELEASE
-> You are currently on the `main` branch which tracks under-development progress towards the next release.
-> The current release is version [2.44.0](https://github.com/triton-inference-server/server/releases/latest) and corresponds to the 24.03 container release on NVIDIA GPU Cloud (NGC).

 > [!Note]
 > GenAI-Perf is currently in early release while under rapid development.
 > While we will try to remain consistent, command line options are subject to